Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 <details>
 <summary><strong>18.
 Hi-C read mapping and contig-level proximity-ligation network</strong> - BWA-MEM, samtools, awk, YaHS, and Python</summary>

 Hi-C paired-end reads were incorporated after the main assembly, annotation, expression, and comparative-genomics workflow.
-The goal was to assess how broadly the polished whole assembly was represented in the proximity-ligation dataset and to identify contigs connected by Hi-C read pairs.
+The goal was to assess how broadly the polished whole assembly was represented in the proximity-ligation dataset, identify contigs connected by Hi-C read pairs, and separately test high-confidence diatom-bacterial read-pair contacts.

-The Hi-C analysis was performed on the polished whole assembly rather than the nuclear-enriched subset because the initial goal was to evaluate contig-level representation and proximity-ligation links across the whole assembly.
+The Hi-C analysis was performed on the polished whole assembly rather than the nuclear-enriched subset because the proximity-ligation reads were generated from the complete diatom-associated consortium.
+This allowed diatom, bacterial, and mixed diatom-bacterial contacts to be evaluated in the same coordinate space.

 ### 18.1 Input files and working directories
 ```bash
 cd /work/ebg_lab/eb/diatom_consortia